“A Mentor is someone who allows you to see the hope inside yourself”

 Jessica Hicks (Class of 2013)

-The Mentoring Program, has been such a wonderful program to be involved with.
+The Mentoring Project, has been such a wonderful program to be involved with.
 Amber and I have met on several occasions now, first to have a tour of the College, so Amber could show me all the new and incredibly hi-tech buildings that have been built since I left in 2005.
 It also gave me the opportunity to share my memories with Amber too.
 We also recently attended the Murdoch University Open Day together, so Amber could have a look at the courses on offer, now that she is making her subject selections for Year 10.
 We both had a very enjoyable day, taking part in the many activities on offer, and also getting to know each other better.
 We are both thoroughly enjoying getting to know each other more, learning about each other’s lives and building a trusting friendship.
 We look forward to many more exciting activities and catch-ups ahead of us.

 Kristy Galloway (Class of 2005)